Recognizing Controlling Relationship Signs And Controlling Behavior

 Controlling behavior often escalates bit by bit and can be challenging to recognize in the early days of a relationship.
 Often, a controlling partner begins by questioning your actions and decisions.
 They might say that it is due to natural curiosity or out of concern for your safety, but over time, their questioning will likely become more direct and specific.
 Similarly, they might begin by making small “suggestions” for how their partner should change, like telling them to wear their hair differently or return to the house before a specific time.

 The person’s partner might feel safe initially and may feel that their partner’s demands come from a place of genuine interest in their well-being.
 However, over time, the controlling person will likely display more of their insecurities and make increasingly restrictive demands.
-They might start demanding that their partner doesn’t spend time with family, their best friend, or other men or women.
+They might start demanding that their partner not spend time with family, their best friend, or other men or women.
 They might belittle or insult their partner to make them doubt their capabilities and demand access to their partner’s phone and social media.
 As the relationship runs its course, controlling behavior becomes more apparent.
 However, it is often much easier to exit a controlling relationship when the early signs appear rather than waiting for confirmation.

 How can you tell if your partner is toxic?

-Likely, the best way to tell if your partner is toxic is by thinking carefully about how they make you feel.
+One way to tell if your partner is toxic is by thinking carefully about how they make you feel.
 If their words and actions make you feel heard, respected, and acknowledged, it is likely they are not toxic.
 Similarly, if you feel safe and relaxed in their presence, the relationship is likely positive.
 However, if you find yourself walking on eggshells around your partner, find it challenging to feel heard or make a point, or often feel anxious about your partner, it’s possible that your partner exhibits some toxic behaviors.

 Am I controlling or setting boundaries?

 The distinction between controlling behavior and setting boundaries is commonly misunderstood.
-In essence, healthy boundaries describe your limits in what you are willing to do while controlling behavior limits what your partner can do.
+In essence, healthy boundaries describe your limits in what you are willing to do, while controlling behavior limits what your partner can do.
 For example, saying, “I need 20 minutes alone to calm down before I discuss this,” sets a healthy boundary by expressing your limits and needs.
 In contrast, saying, “I’m setting a boundary that you can’t disagree with what I say if you want to talk,” limits what your partner can do and does not represent a healthy boundary.

 Ultimately, you always have the right to exit the relationship if it doesn’t suit you.
 You don’t, however, have the ability to make your partner behave precisely the way you want.
 If you feel like your needs are unmet and boundaries are not respected, it may mean it is time to consider moving on from the relationship.